abreu-uma/ecpdist/README.md

 # ecpdist
 Extended Chen-Poisson Lifetime Distribution

-ecpdist is a package that will compute the values of the distribution, survival, density, hazard and cumulative hazard functions of the Extended Chen-Poisson Lifetime Distribution.
+ecpdist is a package that will compute the values of the cumulative distribution, survival, density, hazard and cumulative hazard functions of the Extended Chen-Poisson Lifetime Distribution.

 # Installation